Brace Daily · Parts Intelligence

 What changed today in Chinese-brand auto parts

-A daily brief for distributors, importers and workshop networks sourcing aftermarket parts from China — brand expansion, trade shifts, logistics and data standards, distilled each morning.
+A daily brief for distributors, importers and workshop networks in Latin America, the Middle East, Russia and North Africa sourcing aftermarket parts from China — brand expansion, trade shifts, logistics and data standards, distilled each morning.

 June 3, 2026 · Wednesday · 3 items · 2 sections